mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 * High savings: It's hard to work for big software companies for 11 years without a healthy pad of savings.
 * Lucky investments: I've been putting money into the S&P 500 for historically strong runs and I took small bets on cryptocurrency that paid off well.

+## Why I outsourced less

+People are obsessed with profits.
+It seems crazy to

+It is a bad idea because it bogs you down.

+Just because I outsource something doesn't make it worth outsourcing.
+I was excited about delegating all of Is It Keto's Twitter to an overseas freelancer, but I realized I was paying $XX for every visitor from Twitter and only earning back $XX..

+## Raise prices, even if nobody's buying

+One of the best pieces of [advice I received](/retrospectives/2019/07/#suddenly-everyone-wants-to-parse-ingredients) this year was from [Cory Zue](https://coryzue.com).

+It changed the conversations.
+Instead

+## Idea screening is more important than a good idea

+* Stone quarries: Most quarry owners weren't interested in talking to me, the one that did didn't seem to have problems I could solve with software.
+* Email copywriters:
+* Sheet metal shops: There are existing solutions

+Even What Got Done, which I did build, is something I deliberately bailed on because it wasn't gaining traction.
+My main goal in building it was that I felt frustrated that Is It Keto hadn't grown the way I wanted (it turned out all I had to do was let it sit for XX months), so I wanted a fun project where I could learn Vue.js.

 ## Project by project

 ### [Zestful](https://zestfuldata.com)